itteco/iframely/docs/oEmbed.md

 # oEmbed API

-Iframely gives you classic [oEmbed](http://oembed.com) endpoint, where you send a URL and get embed codes in response.
+Iframely gives you a classic [oEmbed](http://oembed.com) endpoint, where you send a URL and get embed codes in response.
 The HTML embed codes will be responsive, if possible.

 Read details of oEmbed on [http://oembed.com](http://oembed.com).
 Basically, you just want to look for `html` field of response.
 However beware, `photo` type in oEmbed gives image resource as `url` field rather than in `html`.